 Most NCAA Division I teams report for preseason in early to mid-August.
 They can official matches starting in late August or early September.
 The first couple weeks are non-conference competition – often tournament style.
 In this period teams often play 3-4 matches per week, sometimes more.

 Conference play begins in late September or early October, depending on league size.
-During this phase teams usually play just twice a week on the weekend.
+During this phase teams usually play just twice a week on the weekend (though this varies by conference).
 Sometimes, however, they mix in a mid-week match against local non-conference competition.

 Add all this together and you get a season about three months long for those who don’t make it to the post-season, and up to four months for those who do.
 Teams may play 30 or more matches during the regular season.
 Those who go far in the NCAA tournament can get up near 40.

 From late-January through April the main focus for NCAA teams is on individual training and strength & conditioning work.
-For most of that period players are limited to just 6 hours per week, 2 of which can be volleyball (20 hours is the limit during the main season).
+For most of that period players are limited to just 8 hours per week (20 hours is the limit during the main season).
 There is a “non-traditional season” of several weeks during which a more normal training regime can be used.
 With only a couple of available play dates, though, the focus remains on training rather than competition.

 Coaches may not work with players when school is out.
 These days, however, it is not uncommon for players to take Summer classes and workout together.